 Population growth is expected to impact

-The Review Report completed prior to the strategy quantified and demonstrated a current and future shortfall in the supply and capacity of sports grounds.
+demand for sports grounds in the Northern Sydney region.
+Council in 2018 adopted the Northern Sydney Region of Councils' (NSROC) Regional Sportsground Strategy which quantified and demonstrated a current and future shortfall in the supply and capacity of sports grounds.
 It showed that an increase in supply/capacity of 26% will be needed by the year 2026 (equivalent to approximately 78 standard rectangular fields) and 40% will be needed by the year 2036 (equivalent to approximately 120 standard rectangular fields).